RainWang6188/C2SafeRust/README.md

 ```

 ### Translate uaf.c to uaf.rs
-Go to the directory `./src/uaf_c` and run the build.sh via bash
+Go to the directory `./src/uaf_c` and run the build.sh in bash

 ``` bash
 cd ./src/uaf_c && bash build.sh